Area 1F – Notes

 ‘Coccinea’ (1F-029) was labelled ‘Splendens’ and there is such an American variety, but I suspect that this is the much older UK variety ‘Coccinea’, to which it has frequently been applied as a synonym.

 ‘Feast’s Perfection’ (1F-010) is described as a bicolor; delicate pink with obscure crimson stripes.
-This seems unlikely to be right.
-Another plant of the same variety at 1K-014 has produced an occasional bicolored flower so I think this has sported to solid pink.
-No such sport appears to have been named in its own right.
+Another plant of the same variety at 1K-014 has produced an occasional bicolored flower so I think this is the right variety that has sported to solid pink.
+No such sport appears to have been named in its own right, unsurprising given its lack of merit.

-‘C.M.
-Hovey’ (1F-004).
-Labelled ‘Mrs Anne Marie Hovey’ but like the plant at 1G-075 this seems to be wrong because the variety is noted for producing flowers of different colours and on this bush they are all the same shade of pink.
-It is in the collection record as ‘C M Hovey’ which may well be correct.
-It needs relabelling.
+‘Julia Drayton’ (1F-004).
+This was labelled both ‘Mrs Anne Marie Hovey’ and ‘A.M.
+Hovey’ (ie it had two different labels) but like the plant at 1G-075 this seems to be wrong because the variety is noted for producing flowers of different colours and on this bush they are all the same shade of pink.
+It is in the collection record as ‘C M Hovey’.
+I have come to the conclusion that it is in fact ‘Julia Drayton’ and have relabelled it accordingly.
+There are several plants of ‘Julia Drayton’ in the collection, under both recognised synonyms (‘Purple Emperor’) and wrong names (‘Flowerwood’, ‘Mrs Anne Marie Hovey’)